Who Wants to Be a Millionaire?: Merchandise

 Three board game adaptations of the UK Millionaire were released by Upstarts in 1998, and a junior edition recommended for younger players was introduced in 2001.
-The US version also saw two board games of its own, released by Pressman Toy Corporation in 2000.
+The American version also saw two board games of its own, released by Pressman Toy Corporation in 2000.
 Other Millionaire board games have included a game based on the Australian version's Hot Seat format, which was released by UGames; a game based on the Italian version released by Hasbro; and a game based on the French version which was released by TF1's games division.

 An electronic tabletop version of the game was released by Tiger Electronics in 2000.
 Six different DVD games based on the UK Millionaire, featuring Tarrant's likeness and voice, were released by Zoo Digital Publishing and Universal Studios Home Entertainment between 2002 and 2008.
 In 2008, Imagination Games released a DVD game based on the US version, based on the 2004–2008 format and coming complete with Vieira's likeness and voice, as well as a quiz book and a 2009 desktop calendar.